Who will be arranging your shelf?

 The dilemma grows as more advertising and trade marketing budgets move from the brick and mortar stores to the e-commerce sites.

-The trend among American retailers is to take back control over their in-store media – Walmart has established its own sponsored products program (joining Amazon, eBay and Etsy) and there are other indicators that support this trend.
+The trend among retailers is to take back control over their in-store media – Walmart has established its own sponsored products program (joining Amazon, eBay and Etsy).
+Same goes to Otto in Germany, Bol.com in the Netherlands, Cdiscount in France etc.

 Here is short article that will help you choose the right path for your business.